dstroud/dreamsequence_dev/README.md

   - Rows 1-16 correspond to steps in the chord pattern.
   - Columns 1-15 are event "lanes" that typically will be used to store one type of event at a time (e.g. tempo changes in lane 1, scale changes in lane 2, etc...).
 As the chord sequencer advances to a new step, any events on that step fire, left-to-right, just before the chord is played.

-- Dreamsequence will help keep track of which events are stored in which lanes.
+- Dreamsequence will help keep track of which events are stored in which lanes, across all segments of the arranger.
 On Norns, glyphs indicate which lanes are empty (□), contain a single type of event(⊡), or multiple types of events(☰).
-Selecting a lane with E3 will show the event type (last event for multi-event lanes).
+Selecting a lane with E3 will show the last edited event type in that lane.

-- To create/edit an event, tap a position on Grid and use E2 and E3 to configure.
+- To create/edit an event, tap a position on Grid and use E2/E3 to configure.
 To revert changes made to an event, just tap the illuminated event on Grid and it will revert to the saved state so you can exit with K3.

 - Holding one event and tapping on one or more slots will copy and paste the settings from the held event- this can also be used to paste an empty event over a populated one, effectively deleting it.